uktrade/ci-image-builder/README.md

 - `runtime.txt`
 - The latest release

+### How the Ruby version is specified

+The version of Ruby used to run your code in the built image will come from the following in this order of preference:

+- `Gemfile`
+- The latest release

 ## Building an Image

 Images are built by CodeBuild when a push to a branch or tag of your repository matches a given pattern.